Your Guide to Fraud Charges by Fraud Lawyers in Calgary

 The availability and strength of any defence depends entirely on the specific facts of your case.
 Our lawyers have significant experience assessing potential defences in fraud cases, as well as presenting any and all available defences to the Court at trial.
 Even if you believe you will be found guilty, it is important that you obtain a legal opinion about the defences that may be available to you.

 How can I help defend fraud charges in Calgary?

 If you have been charged with fraud in Calgary, the following can help your lawyer build a strong defence:

-- Providing your lawyer with a detailed statement about what happened;
+- Provide your lawyer with a statement about what happened;

-- Logging any relevant texts, emails, phone calls or photograph evidence.
+- Log any relevant texts, emails, phone calls or photographic evidence.

-What information is relevant will depend on the facts of your case.
-As soon as you are released on bail, you should start to gather any information that may be of use to your lawyer.
-If you are uncertain what information may be relevant, you should contact one of our lawyers immediately to create a plan of action for gathering information.
+As soon as you are released on bail, you should start to gather information that may be of use to your lawyer.
+If you are uncertain what information may be relevant, contact one of our lawyers immediately to create a plan of action.

 If you are truly proactive about the matter, consider doing the following:

 - Secure proof of employment;